GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

 ### MonoSystem Manager

-The `MonoSystemManager` provides methods for bootstrapping `MonoSystems` into the game, and providing dependency injection of `MonoSystems` into scripts by calling `GameManager.GetMonoSystem<TMonoSystem>()`:
+The `MonoSystemManager` is an integral component responsible for managing and providing access to the various `MonoSystems` within the game.
+Through its robust methods, it facilitates the bootstrapping of `MonoSystems` and ensures that dependencies are injected wherever they are needed.
+By using the service locator pattern, `MonoSystemManager` works within the `GameManager` to provide scripts with the requested `MonoSystems` through `GameManager.GetMonoSystem<TMonoSystem>()`.
+This section elaborates on the mechanics of the `MonoSystemManager` and how it optimizes `MonoSystem` management and retrieval.

 ```csharp
 using System;